Freedom of information

 - should identify as clearly as possible which document is being requested

 - should be accompanied by the appropriate application fee – for the current application fee, see Making a request for access (the fee may be waived in certain circumstances).

 PO Box 2156

 Access charges (for example, photocopying and search and retrieval charges) may also apply once documents have been processed and a decision on access has been made.

-For further information, see Making an FOI request.
+For further information, see Making a request for access.